Mistydoe033/dojo-app/henry-readme.md

    - Replace `{name-of-project}` with the name from your Slot Torii deployment.

 3.1.
 Go to `ActionsTx.tsx` and add the deployed contract address as the `ACTIONS_CONTRACT`.

+   - get the contract address by running `sozo inspect --profile sepolia` in the contract directory

 4. Install dependencies and Start the React app: